techgrounds/cloud-6-repo-MJLippai/09_Project_01/Version_1/Documentation/Implementation/Decisions.md

 ## Goal
-Decribe your considerations, decisions and the reasoning behind them.
+Describe your considerations, decisions and the reasoning behind them.

 ---
 ## Epic
-Verson 1.0
+Version 1.0

 ---
 ## Description